bekk/bekk-christmas/post/thecloud/how-we-used-serverless-for-our-frontend-application-and-cut-our-deployment-pipeline-in-half.md

 The app ran in a container, that was deployed to the organizations own IaaS (infrastructure as a service) solution, built on top of kubernetes.
 Therefore any new deployment of this app was quite elaborate.

-The deploy pipeline would then be:
+The deploy pipeline was something like this:

 1. Push react app to github
 2. CircleCI builds production version of frontend(```npm run build```)